3alTemp/Tool-Dump/README.md

 # Tool-Dump
- Random tools I've made to aid me with the things I make.
+ Random tools I've made to aid me with the other things I make.
+ It's a vicious cycle of creation.